-Career goal failure is pretty similar to job search failure or a stifled career in that it can cause one to fail quick and become paralyzed as an after-effect.
-I see this all the time in my coaching practice when clients come to me for help.
+Job search failure can have a major impact on your total career path.
+It can also cause the job searcher to become paralyzed as a result.
+I see this all the time in my coaching practice.
 Job seekers get stuck in an unfruitful job search for months (sometimes years) and decide to stay put instead of really tackling the problem and getting their career back on track.
 I don’t have to go into detail about what years of feeling unfulfilled or stuck in a job will do to someone but it’s not good!
-When it comes to your career goals, it’s important that you have a corresponding job search plan that is equally solid.
+When it comes to achieving your career goals, it’s important that you have a corresponding job search plan that is equally solid.
 Follow these steps to ensure your job search doesn’t fall flat!

 Goal setting is so important when it comes to career but especially the job search.
 Without a goal, you will be unsure of what you are going after and find yourself wasting valuable time and losing valuable motivation.
 A clear goal is one that is tangible and achievable.
 It has a start, a finish, and a bunch of checkpoints in between that allow you to make progress.
 Don’t just commit to “finding a new job.”
 Commit to finding a job as X in X-type of company and with X culture and X career path.
 Here’s a checklist for figuring out your next career move if you’re at a total loss.